GIRA/PhysicalBits/README.md

 ## Dependencies

-UziParser is built using PetitParser (http://scg.unibe.ch/research/helvetia/petitparser).
+UziParser is built using [PetitParser](http://scg.unibe.ch/research/helvetia/petitparser).
-UziServer uses the REST package (https://github.com/RichoM/REST), which in turn uses WebClient (http://www.squeaksource.com/WebClient/).
+UziServer uses the [REST package](https://github.com/RichoM/REST), which in turn uses [WebClient](http://www.squeaksource.com/WebClient/).
 The above script should take care of loading everything but if you find any problem, please let me know.